OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/using.md

 zos push --deploy-libs --network local
 ```

-Here, the `--deploy-libs` flag deploys an instance of the EVM package locally.
+Here, the `--deploy-libs` flag deploys all instance of linked EVM packages locally.
 This is only needed because we're using a development network.
-You won't need this flag when working with a network where the EVM package is already deployed, like `ropsten` or `mainnet`.
+You won't need this flag when working with a network where the EVM packages are already deployed, like `ropsten` or `mainnet`.

 You can now create an upgradeable instance of your contract simply through: